 How Much Work Does Amazon Private Label Require?

 The work required to build a successful Amazon private label enterprise likely depends on the seller’s experience.
-As with any business, sellers will have to learn the process.
+As with any business, selling private label on Amazon requires sellers to learn the process.

 For that matter, it would be advantageous for experienced Amazon sellers to enter into Amazon private label.
 The learning curve will be less demanding and time consuming for tenured Amazon sellers.